 - Trouble breathing or excessive shortness of breath

 - Light-headedness or dizziness

 Also, be sure to check with the physician if any discomfort or pain continues to linger after exercising.

-At Live Well at Home, the top-rated Brentwood home care agency serving a variety of cities in Tennessee, we’re aware of the incredible benefits of physical activity for seniors, and work with doctors to establish an appropriate plan of exercise for the older adults we serve.
+At Stay Home Care, top-rated providers of home care in Nashville and the surrounding area, we’re aware of the incredible benefits of physical activity for seniors, and work with doctors to establish an appropriate plan of exercise for the older adults we serve.
 Interested in learning more about how we can help a senior loved one with our full range of customized in-home care services?
 Contact us today at 615-964-7726.